You are here: HomeTibet Tours8 Days Nyingchi Peach Blossom Festival Tour

 Day 8 Lhasa Departure (B)

-Lhasa Airport or Train Station Dropped Off
+Lhasa Airport or Train Station Drop-Off

 Tips of today: 1) please pack your luggage carefully, especially for small things like camera charger, power adaptor, mobile phone, phone charger, wallet and towel; 2) if your flight is arranged in the afternoon, please make sure you check out the hotel before 12pm.